Synoyx/Synoyx/README.md

 ### My current state:

-- 👨🏻‍💻 &nbsp; I’m currently working on my final project for Blockchain's certification : **Blockfunding**
+- 👨🏻‍💻 &nbsp; I’m currently improving my skills in blockchain development & Solidity by completing as much Node guardians quests as I can !
 - 🤝 &nbsp; I'm currently looking for a job in Blockchain !
 Feel free to contact me 🫵🏼
 - 🌱 &nbsp; I’m currently learning security & audit on Blockchain;
 - 🔭 &nbsp; You can find some of my projects on [Github](https://github.com/Synoyx?tab=repositories)